vladimir-shvets/Web-Development/README.md

 # Web-development
-My commercial projects, which I can public.
-There are also two my first projects.
+Some of my commercial projects.
+There are also my first-experienced projects